Qimmah Russo Flaunts Fit Physique In Cheetah Print Workout Attire

 The 26-year-old Q-Flex Fitness founder was photographed in front of a white background for the three-photo series.
 She stole the show as she struck some interesting poses that displayed her figure from different angles.

 In the first image, the model posed with her body facing the camera as she sat on a cube-like structure.
 She leaned back into her left arm, while her right arm rested atop her head.
 Her thighs were parted as she propped one leg up on the object.
-She shared a sweet smile with the camera, and stared directly into its lens.
+She shared a sweet smile with the camera and stared directly into its lens.

 She posed similarly in the second photo, which displayed more of her figure.
 Meanwhile, the third snapshot showed her as she leaned forward, showcasing her assets.